HardlyDifficult/Tutorials/Quaternions.md

 ```

 Knowing the Quaternion rotations are normalized simplifies some of the math for using and manipulating Quaternions.

-Quaternions are composed of 4 floats, like an Axis-Angle.
-The first three (x, y, z) are logically grouped into a vector component of the Quaternion and the last value (w) is a scalar component.
-Some of the math below shows how these parts may be considered separately.

 The performance Quaternions offer comes with a small cost in terms of storage.
 A rotation technically has 3 degrees of freedom, which means that it may be represented with 3 floats (like an Euler); however, a Quaternion requires 4 floats.
 This tradeoff has been deemed worthwhile by the industry for the performance when a game is running.
 If size matters, such as for network communication, quaternions may be compressed as well as an Euler could be.